hristy93/TextGame-The-hitchhikers-guide-to-the-galaxy/README.md

 # The hitchhiker's guide to the galaxy

 ## Description
 This a text based console game The hitchhiker's guide to the galaxy written in C++.
-It's a course project for the "OOP" course in FMI in Sofia University "St.Kliment Ohridski".
+It's a course project for the "Object-oriented programming" course in FMI in Sofia University "St.Kliment Ohridski".

 ## Gameplay
 The game is pretty simple.
 There is some text and numbered options below.
 The player has to choose one of them and enter the number of the chosen option.
 This scenario reapeats until the player wins or loses the game.
 In either case there is message and two options: play again or quit.